 - Here are some Catholic forums and social/media sites you can join to get to know other Catholics and learn more about how best to be a Catholic in these distressing times:

 - Subscribe to Catholic newspapers and magazines, such as the following:

 - Assist at Holy Mass virtually:

-- Live Webstreaming of Holy Mass every Sunday at 11:00 am ET (St. Jude Shrine in Houston, TX)
+- Live Webstreaming of Holy Mass every Sunday at 11:00 am ET (St. Jude Shrine in Stafford, TX)

 - Low Mass of the Immaculate Conception – Online Recording

 - Low Mass of the Second Sunday after the Epiphany – Online Recording

 - The Tridentine Latin Mass – DVD with Mass booklet

 - The Traditional Mass for Children – DVD

 - The Holy Mass Explained (instructional only — “Mass” in this video is not valid)